digital-asset/daml/docs/source/concepts/architectural-model.rst

 Conceptually, they form a single source even though participants may connect only to a subset of the writer nodes.

 Multiple sources appear with interoperability in :ref:`partitioned ledger topologies <partitioned-topologies>`.
-Interoperability makes it possible that an atomic transaction uses the output contracts of transactions that have been recorded to different deployedledgers.
+Interoperability makes it possible that an atomic transaction uses the output contracts of transactions that have been recorded to different deployed ledgers.
 For example, when an organization initially deploys two workflows to two ledgers, it can later compose those workflows into a larger workflow that spans the deployed ledger.
 In this setup, each deployed ledger constitutes a source for the virtual shared ledger.
 Multiple sources can also be used to improve horizontal scaling of the atomic commit protocol.